danwing/metadata/draft-rw-flow-metadata.md

 (e.g., UDP, {{RTP}}, {{LOSSY-QUIC}}) and also not re-transmitted by the application (e.g., {{RTP}}).

-Packets marked reliable, if delayed excessively or dropped outright, will be re-transmitted by the sender, appearing on the network again.
+Packets marked reliable, if delayed excessively or dropped outright, will be re-transmitted by the sender application, appearing on the network again.
 Thus, delaying or discarding such packets does not reduce the amount of transmitted data, it only defers when it appears on the network.

+This is specified in the MSB of metadata bits and is of 1 bit length.
+Reliable/Unreliable belongs to Application Metadata.

 ### Network Treatment

 During a reactive policy event, dropping unreliable traffic is preferred over dropping reliable traffic.
 The reliable traffic will be re-transmitted by the sender so dropping such traffic only defers it until later, but this deferral can be useful.

 ### Encoding